galaxygrotesque/ReversiPlusPlus/README.md

 # ReversiPlusPlus
-[Reversi](https://archiveofourown.org/skins/929)—but better.
+[Reversi](https://archiveofourown.org/skins/929) — but better.
 An Archive of Our Own “dark mode” reskin of Reversi with a focus on readability and less noise.

 **This project is a work-in-progress.** Please bear with me while I find my style sheet legs.

-## Features
+## 1 Features
 **TL;DR:**
 - [Darker colours!](https://github.com/galaxygrotesque/ReversiPlusPlus#dark-mode-redux)
 - [Colourfully obvious tags trapped in a scroll box!](https://github.com/galaxygrotesque/ReversiPlusPlus#colour-coded-tags-that-pop)
 - [Dope fonts (if you’re willing to install them)!](https://github.com/galaxygrotesque/ReversiPlusPlus#custom-fonts)

-### Dark mode redux
+### 1.1 Dark mode redux
 If you:
 - hate reading on a stark white background
 - hate reading on a *light* background
 - prefer OLED themes or find some dark themes too bright
-- have tired and/or light-sensitive eyes that suffer every time you step outside your carefully curated ~~cave~~ corner of the internet
+- have tired and/or light-sensitive eyes that suffer every time you step outside your carefully curated internet ~~cave~~ corner

 Then ReversiPlusPlus might be your cup of tea!